asika32764/better-units/docs/bitrate.md

 `Bitrate` is an object for converting and calculating bitrate units.
 It is suitable for converting between various bitrate units, such as bits per second, bytes per second, and their multiples.

+> [!note]
+> `Bitrate` is a compound measurement, you can see the [Compound Units](../README.md#compound-measurement) documentation
+> to know more about how to use or configure the compound measurement.

 <!-- TOC -->
 * [Bitrate Measurement](#bitrate-measurement)
   * [Creation](#creation)